 All applicants who do not qualify to apply in the Indigenous category must apply in the general category.

-To be eligible for consideration, applicants to the first-year JD program must:
+To be eligible to apply to the JD program you must meet the following requirements.

-- Complete a minimum of three years of study at a recognized university;
+- have a minimum of 5 years of non-academic experience.